SPORIMEstudio/DigitGen/README.md

    pip install -r requirements.txt

 3. **Third Step**
-   Run the DigitGen.py it will automatically genrate folder and store images in it simple buddy :)
+   Run the DigitGen.py it will automatically genrate folder and store images in its simple ;)